lansinghd/ADVi3pp-User-Manual/How-to-Flash.md

 sudo dd if=ADVi3pp-LCD-1.0.0.img of=/dev/disk2 bs=64K
 ```

-Of course, replace `/dev/disk2` with the right value.
+**Note:** *Be sure to replace `/dev/disk2` with the correct value.*

 If you prefer graphical applications, [Etcher](https://etcher.io) is a great multi-platform tool.

 ### LCD Step 2 - Install the new version

 - Disconnect the printer from power
-- Remove the two screws located on the front and loose the two M3 screws on the top
+- Remove the two screws located on the front and loosen the two M3 grub screws on top of the linear rod holders

 ![front-panel-screws](https://user-images.githubusercontent.com/981049/31637200-e3ecc438-b2cd-11e7-888f-aad32bc96676.jpg)